This post is pretty wordy, so bare with me here. ;-)

 Spreadsheets

 I designed a workbook in Excel that has served very nicely so far.
 I have a sheet for Expenditures and another for Inventory/Sales, and each of those feeds directly into my cash flow statement.
 I can use formulas and filters to figure out what types of pieces are selling best, how much sales tax I need to remit for each state, whether I made a profit monthly, yearly, or cumulatively.
+I also use the spreadsheet to track my business-related mileage so I can take a deduction for that when I do my taxes at the end of the year.

 I'm continuously tweaking it, but it served its purpose quite nicely when I filed my 2009 taxes.
 I had no problem taking my records for revenue and expenses for the most part... except when it came to calculating cost of goods sold.
 Which brings me to the one area where I really wish I'd done a better job: